I Don't Hate My Boss...I Hate Being Misunderstood | Braintrust

 • 21% lower productivity

-• up to 30% decline in discretionary effort—the energy employees choose to give beyond the minimum
+• Up to 30% decline in discretionary effort, the energy employees choose to give beyond the minimum

 And yet, 8 in 10 managers believe they communicate clearly and empathetically.
-The gap isn’t intent—it’s awareness.
-Most leaders don’t realize that what feels “direct” to them can feel “dismissive” to others.
+The gap isn't intent.
+It's awareness.
+Most leaders don't realize that what feels "direct" to them can feel "dismissive" to others.

 Coaching as the Antidote

-NeuroCoaching® reframes leadership communication through the science of how the brain builds trust.
-Instead of trying to fix behavior through feedback alone, it helps leaders activate empathy circuits first—lowering defensiveness and opening the door for growth.
+NeuroCoaching reframes leadership communication through the science of how the brain builds trust.
+Instead of trying to fix behavior through feedback alone, it helps leaders activate empathy circuits first, lowering defensiveness and opening the door for growth.

 Here's what that looks like in practice:

+1. Regulate before you relate.
 When tension rises, a great coach pauses to let the body and brain reset.
 A calm tone and open posture signal safety to the nervous system, allowing conversation instead of confrontation.

+2. Listen for meaning, not just message.
 The words someone uses are only part of the story.
-A NeuroCoach® listens for emotion underneath the language—fear, pride, insecurity—and mirrors understanding before offering input.
+A NeuroCoach listens for the emotion underneath the language, fear, pride, insecurity, and mirrors understanding before offering input.

-Questions like “Help me understand how you see this” or “What feels most important to you right now?” activate the prefrontal cortex, shifting the brain from protection to problem-solving.
+3. Ask before advising.
+Questions like "Help me understand how you see this" or "What feels most important to you right now?" activate the prefrontal cortex, shifting the brain from protection to problem-solving.

-In other words, coaching doesn’t mean being softer.
+Coaching doesn't mean being softer.
 It means being smarter about how the brain hears you.

 What Employees Actually Want